kenmoini/locksmith/docs/api/authority/get.md

 ## Input Parameters

-When operating against Intermediate CAs there is a Certificate Authority Path that is needed - this can be the CommonName chain or the slugged version of the CommonName Chain, eg with the following 3 chained CAs:
+When operating against the PKI Chain there is a Certificate Authority Path that is needed - this can be the CommonName chain or the slugged version of the CommonName Chain, eg with the following 3 chained CAs:

 - Example Labs Root CA
   - Example Labs Intermediate CA